psevestre/openid-fapi/Financial_API_WD_CIBA.md

 1. shall authenticate against the Backchannel Authentication Endpoint using a Signed Request Object;
 1. shall ensure that the `client_notification_token` is based on a cryptographic random value so that it is difficult to predict for an attacker;
-1. shall include a binding message in the authentication request;
+1. shall ensure sufficient authorization context exists in authorization request or shall include a binding_message in the authentication request;
+1. shall ensure `login_hint` or `id_token_hint` is supplied;

 **NOTE**: Where [MTLS] is used to provide proof of possession semantics for tokens, the signed request object used to authenticate the confidential client shall be sent over a mutual TLS connection.
 This is not for the purpose of authenticating the client, but for the purpose of giving the AS the attributes it needs to issue sender-constrained tokens.